antronerds/r2-faqs-workflows/docs/Faqs.md

 <a id="r2_faqs"> </a>

-Frequently Asked Questions (FAQs)
+R2 Frequently Asked Questions (FAQs)
 ===========================================

 *A collections of questions and answers about the R2 platform*

-First question
+General analysis questions.
 -----

 -  A bulleted list is created by a minus, plus or asterisk followed by two spaces